-- [insert name of group] follows safe recruitment procedures when employing staff and volunteers.
-This includes a DBS check if appropriate. (for more information visit completed application form, references and induction) - The committee will identify and appoint a Lead Safeguarding Officer and will notify members as who this is and how to contact them. - All staff, committee member, volunteers have received safeguarding adults training. - All activities include an assessment of, and risk to, the safety of all adults from abuse and neglect and designates a person who will be in attendance as a safeguarding lead for that event. - All staff are aware of their role and responsibility and follow the code of conduct when working with adults - insert link to code of conduct - All staff are aware of the of the safeguarding reporting procedures and the importance of confidentiality. - This policy is shared with all staff, committee members, volunteers and participants - This policy is reviewed on a annual basis.
+- [Name of business] staff and volunteers are DBS checked through xxx NGB - Staff have attend safeguarding adults training. - All activities include an assessment of, and risk to, the safety of all adults from abuse and neglect and designates a person who will be in attendance as a safeguarding lead for that event. - All staff follow a code of conduct when working with adults insert link to code of conduct - All staff are aware of their role and responsibility and duty to report to the DSL any safeguarding adult concerns. - This policy is made available on our website